cristopher-dev/screenGRAB-dev/README.md

 ---

-## 🌟 **Why ScreenREC?**
+## 🌟 **Why screenGRAB?**

-In a world where **visual content is king**, you need a tool that doesn’t limit you.
-ScreenREC was created to make screen recording easy whenever you need it for video calls, tutorials, or demos.
+In a world where **visual content is king**, you need a tool that doesn’t limit you. screenGRAB was created to make screen recording easy whenever you need it for video calls, tutorials, or demos.

 **And best of all?
 It’s completely FREE and without restrictions!**